 Complete a Dial Before You Dig enquiry by visiting www.1100.com.au, downloading the 1100 mobile app or calling 1100.

 Once you have received the Dial Before You Dig information, or if you already know the asset details, it may be determined that you require the installation of Tiger Tails.
 Tiger Tails are a black and yellow cover that wrap around the wires.
 They work as a visual deterrent only and do not provide insulation.

 The cost to install and remove covers on one bay of low voltage mains directly adjacent to a work site is based on the following requirements:

 Allow a minimum of one month notice from receipt of monies paid to schedule into our works program.

-Complete a Request for installation of aerial visual covers (Tiger Tails) (PDF 596 kb)
+To submit a request for Tiger Tails, complete the following form: Request for installation of aerial visual covers (Tiger Tails) (PDF 596 kb)

-You can extend the period of Tiger Tail supply by notification in writing (i.e. e-mail).
+You can extend the period of Tiger Tail supply by notification via e-mail.
 Further charges will apply.

 Note: Tiger tails are visual indicators only and must not be relied upon for insulation and do not reduce the “Danger Zone”.